 Farm Tours of Ocala goes “behind the gates”

 Ocala is the epicenter of Florida’s equestrian industry.
 Located in Central Florida’s Marion County, it is home to more than 70,000 acres of horse farms set amidst sprawling oak trees and rolling green pastureland.
 For a unique “behind the gates” experience, try Farm Tours of Ocala.
-Owner Karen Grimes is a local expert and industry insider, who personally shuttles guests in her comfortable van to visit thoroughbred racehorse farms, sophisticated equine breeding farms and event facilities that focus on sport horses.
+Owner Karen Grimes is a local expert and also industry insider, who personally shuttles guests in her comfortable van to visit thoroughbred racehorse farms, sophisticated equine breeding farms, and also event facilities that focus on sport horses.

 5. Observed Birds of Plenty in Titusville